BFpack contains a collection of functions for Bayesian

 approximately 0.803.
 Also note that the exploratory test could

-equivalently tested via the hypothesis
+equivalently tested via the hypothesis argument by running

-BF(bartlett1, "Controls = TS = ADHD")
+BF(bartlett1, "Controls = TS = ADHD").

 The confirmatory test shows that H1 receives strongest support from the data, but H2 and H3 are viable competitors.
 It appears that even the complement H3 cannot be ruled out entirely given a posterior prob- ability of 0.058.
 To conclude, the results indicate that TS population are as heterogeneous in their attentional performances as the healthy control population in this specific task, but further research would be required to obtain more conclusive evidence.